Deciding what to wear to your interview

-Besides your resume, the first impression you will make on the interviewer is based largely on what you are wearing.
+Aside from your resume, the first impression you'll make on an interviewer is based largely on what you are wearing.
 Very often, your interview attire leads the interviewer to make a snap judgment about you and how well you would fit within the company culture.
-Such judgments may not be fair, but they are reality.
+Such judgments may not be fair, but they are a reality.

 It is generally accepted that you cannot go wrong by wearing a business suit to an interview.
-However, if you are unsure about what to wear, research the company's dress code or call the Human Resources department and ask what would be appropriate.
+However, if you are unsure about what to wear, research the company's dress code or call its human resources department and ask what would be appropriate.
 Do not call the actual person you will be interviewing with.

-Generally it is better to be conservative and over-dressed in an interview then otherwise.
-You may wish to express your personality by the way you dress, but keep in mind this may have the potential to jeopardize your chances.
-It is safer to wait until you actually receive the job and get to know the company's culture, then you can add more individuality to your work attire.
+Generally speaking, it is better to be conservative and overdressed in an interview than the other way around.
+You may wish to express your personality by the way you dress, but keep in mind that this may have the potential to jeopardize your chances.
+It is safer to wait until you actually receive the job and get to know the company's culture before adding more individuality to your work attire.

-For a second interview, It may not be necessary to own an additional suit.
-If your first suit is a dark, neutral color then you may change the shirt, tie and accessories for a new look on the second interview.
+For a second interview, it may not be necessary to own an additional suit.
+If your first suit is a dark, neutral color, then you can change the shirt, tie, and accessories for a new look on the second interview.